Them- “Yep, I already knew that!”

 If you do Step 4 effectively, you will probably get a pile on excuses of why the task was not performed correctly.
 Most of which will probably not be their fault.
-Making an excuse is a great way of not taking responsibility of the task.
+Them making an excuse is essentially them, not taking responsibility.

 Hence, when getting an barrage of the excuses tell them that:

-“you want [x] accomplished by [y] date, or [z] reprimand will take place.”
+“I would like you accomplish [x] by [y] date, or [z] reprimand will take place.”

-Don’t leave any wiggle wrong.
-By doing so, they will most likely be very frustrated because you are chipping away holes at their ‘perfect intelligence self image’, but most importantly, you are ensuring that they are producing quality work.
+Don’t leave any wiggle room.
+If you do, they can make excuses in those area, but if you don’t they will most likely be very frustrated because they are realizing that the don’t have a ‘perfect intelligence self image’.
+Most importantly, you are ensuring that they are producing quality work.
 You are setting boundaries and providing a relationship where your expectations are clear from them to do well in the role.

 The best part of this process is that if you document everything and they continue to deliver sub par work, you have effective grounds to put them on performance review.
-Be systematic in your approach and it will be huge dividends to maintaining a strong and healthy culture.
+Be systematic in your approach and it will pay huge dividends leading to a strong and healthy culture.

 Jeff Butler Internationally respected speaker and consultant, Jeff Butler helps bridge generational gaps between Millennials and companies looking for their talent and patronage.
 Butler has quickly built his reputation as a memorable presenter with tangible solutions for attracting, retaining, and engaging Millennials as employees and customers.
 Within just the past three years, he has spoken at two TEDx events and multiple Fortune 500 companies such as Google, Amazon, and LinkedIn.